poseidon-code/supacons/README.md

 ```

 _Requires browser refresh everytime there is a change in `index.html` and every file linked with it._\
-If the changes are not reflected after simple brower refresh then refresh browser with
+If the changes are not reflected after simple broswer refresh then refresh browser with
 <kbd>Ctrl</kbd> + <kbd>F5</kbd> _(i.e. refreshing with cleared cache)_

 ---